misha-cilantro/sil-q-hrai/README.md

 I adore the gameplay of Sil-Q, but I'm terrible at it.
-I've created Sil-Q hrai as an easy mode version of Sil-Q so you can adjust difficulty and enjoy the fantastic gameplay and emmaculate First Age vibes without dying 30 minutes in EVERY.
+I've created Sil-Q hrai as an easy mode version of Sil-Q so you can adjust difficulty and enjoy the fantastic gameplay and immaculate First Age vibes without dying 30 minutes in EVERY.
 SINGLE.
 TIME.

 There are several dials to adjust difficulty: